 About Fort St Angelo

-The naval HQ was (affectionately) re-named HMS St Angelo and it took direct hits during WWII but withstood all-comers.
-It was used as a base ship until as recently as 1979 until the British left.
+The naval HQ was (affectionately) re-named HMS St Angelo, and it took direct hits during the Second World War but withstood all-comers.
+It was used as a base ship until as recently as 1979, and until the British left.

-The fort’s underground tunnels doubled as Arya Stark’s playground in the Red Keep’s dungeons in Game of Thrones but unfortunately for visitors, the fort is currently undergoing a €13.4m restoration, conservation and re-use programme and is currently closed to the public.
+Unfortunately for visitors, the fort is currently undergoing a €13.4m restoration, conservation, and re-use programme and is currently closed to the public.